vsepohui/muicie_perl/README.md

 Code for Sound Processing for CPU on Perl:

-* mixer.pl - Code for Mixers and CISCOs
+* Mixer.pl - Code for Mixers and CISCOs

 Code for Cashdesks on Perl (for CPU) and Pascal (for Chips):

-* desk.pl - new modern code for concatinating integer part on bill with partincal!
+* Desk.pl - new modern code for concatinating integer part on bill with partincal!
-* desk.pas - modern Pascal code for billing!
+* Desk.pas - modern Pascal code for billing!

 Code for Mighty Screen Chips Firmware:

-* mighty-scree.pas - basecode for Firmware of Mighty Screens!
+* Mighty_Screen.pas - basecode for Firmware of Mighty Screens!
+* Mighty_Screen.pl - same code for CPU Video Cards (LOL!)

 # Mantra: 250 Ом •